ItalyChristian/ItalyChristian/README.md

 🤓 Who am I? 👻 :
 - I'm 24 years old
 - No, i'm not italian.
 I'm brazilian. 🇧🇷
-- I'm a lover with music 🎙 and theater 🎥
+- I love music 🎙 and theater 🎥
 - Currently working only with development 💻

 ☕ Where you can find me: <br/>